Student patch lessons 2024-25

 3- Focus on up to start and down to finish.
 Then add pole touches, up, swing, and touch the downhill pole.

-4- Make turns with an early weight transfer to start the turn and then finish by flexing their ankle, turning their foot, or pinching their rib to their hip.
-So it is step and flex, step and turn, or step and pinch.
+4- Make turns with an early weight transfer to start the turn and then finish by flexing their ankle, turning their foot, or pinching their rib to their hip for bigger turns.

 5- Do uphill christies to improve the turn finish.
 Focusing on inside lead, and progressively flexing the ankles and tipping (angulation) Flex and tip.
 Use exercise from the "tipping (angulation) section of the exercise page, including holding poles horizontal to advance the inside half, progressively flexing the ankles and tipping the poles downhill.